 The author says that any addiction starts with pain and ends with pain.
 Being addicted to one person is like being addicted to any other substance.

-The addictions, states the Power of Now, stems by personal refusal to address personal pain.
+The addictions, states the Power of Now, stem from a personal refusal to address personal pain.

 Relationships With(out) Yourself